This post may contain affiliate links. Please see our disclosure policy.

 Why?

 When you have been working tracing an ancestor for a length of time – and many researchers have long standing brick walls – you have gathered a lot of information on your ancestor.
+You’ve created possible theories of relationships and details about their lives.

 You have also gained a lot of research experience and are a different researcher than you were at the beginning.
 Reviewing your previous research on an ancestor allows you to recognize new clues you did not recognize as important at the time of your earlier research.